nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1.
 User inputs command `filter`, followed by a list of arguments representing the tag names example `carInsurance`

 Step 2.
-The command "filter" will be parsed, creating a Filter command which is executable
+The command "filter" will be parsed, creating a Filter command which is executable.

 Step 3.
 On execution of the filter command, the filter checks and returns a list of all persons which match exactly the tags specified